MPhil in Advanced Computer Science

 15 October 2014: date by which US applicants wishing to be considered for Gates funding must submit complete applications to the University's Graduate Admissions Office

-1 December 2014: date by which other international and EU students wishing to be considered by the Gates and other Cambridge Trust funding competitions must submit applications to the University's Graduate Admissions Office.
+2 December 2014: date by which other international (other than US) and EU applicants wishing to be considered by the Gates and other Cambridge Trust funding competitions must submit applications to the University's Graduate Admissions Office.
 The Trusts usually allow two weeks to upload all other supporting material.
 Please check the list of deadlines for graduate and scholarship applications and requirements carefully.

 UK and EU students